-Sajed Chowdhury’s research engages with early modern women’s writing, manuscript cultures and the history of philosophy and science.
-His doctoral thesis, ‘Dissident Metaphysics in Renaissance Women’s Poetry’ (2013), was completed at the University of Sussex and was funded by the Arts and Humanities Research Council (UK).
-He has published articles in the journals, Textual Cultures and Women’s Writing, and is currently working on two monographs: the first analyzes early modern women writers’ use of alchemical philosophy; the second is a co-authored book (with Marie-Louise Coolahan and Erin McCarthy) which examines the circulation of women’s works in sixteenth- and seventeenth-century manuscript miscellanies.
-Prior to joining RECIRC, Sajed was MHRA Research Associate at King’s College London, where he worked on the open-access online resource, the Catalogue of English Literary Manuscripts 1450-1700 (CELM, http://www.celm-ms.org.uk/).
+Sajed Chowdhury’s research engages with early modern women’s writing, manuscript cultures and the history of science.
+He has published in these areas in the journals, Textual Cultures, Women’s Writing and The Seventeenth Century.
+He is currently working on two monographs: the first analyzes early modern women writers’ use of alchemical language; the second is a co-authored book (with Marie-Louise Coolahan and Erin McCarthy) which examines the circulation of women’s works in sixteenth- and seventeenth-century manuscript miscellanies.
+Prior to joining RECIRC, Sajed was Modern Humanities Research Association Fellow for the Catalogue of English Literary Manuscripts 1450-1700 (CELM, http://www.celm-ms.org.uk/).
+From 1 April 2019, Sajed will be Marie Skłodowska-Curie Fellow at Leiden University.

 Erin A. McCarthy

 Mark Empey is a cultural historian with a particular interest in book history.
 He completed his PhD at University College Dublin in 2009 (funded by the Irish Research Council (IRC) and the Mícheál Ó Cléirigh Institute), which examined politics and religion in early Stuart Britain and Ireland through the lens of Sir Thomas Wentworth, earl of Strafford.
 In 2010 he was an IRC Postdoctoral Fellow at UCD where he worked on the project ‘Protestants, Print and Gaelic Culture, 1567-1722’.
 He was recipient of the Dr Garret Fitzgerald National University of Ireland (NUI) silver medal in 2012 and was awarded the NUI Postdoctoral Fellowship in the Humanities between 2012 and 2014.
 Mark is completing his monograph Sir James Ware (1594-1666): Royalism, History and Culture in Seventeenth-Century Ireland (Boydell and Brewer, 2019).
 He also edited Early Stuart Irish Warrants, 1623-1639: The Falkland and Wentworth Administrations (Irish Manuscripts Commission, 2015) and co-edited The Church of Ireland and its Past: History, Interpretation and Identity (Dublin, 2017).
 Mark has published articles and essays on book history, scholarly networks and religious conflict in journals such as Irish Historical Studies, British Catholic History and Literature Compass.
 He is Lecturer in Early Modern British and Irish History at the National Univeristy of Ireland, Galway.